 World Against Toys Causing Harm (W.A.T.C.H.) is a nonprofit organization founded to protect children from toys that could cause physical harm.
 At the beginning of the holiday season each year, the group publishes a Top 10 list of the year’s “worst” toys, in terms of safety.

-The lists can help parents make informed buying decisions during the 2023 holiday season and well into 2024.
-The next list of nominees will be released sometime before Thanksgiving 2023.
+The lists can help parents make informed buying decisions during the holiday season.

-The 2023 nominees include three toys that could cause eye injuries in children:
+The nominees for their 2024 list include three toys that could cause eye injuries in children:

 Other toys that pose a high risk of eye injury